 I decided I would like to research and write a booklet about the history of this street, how it came into being, why it is as it is, and what it became over the years.
 Rather than wait until the booklet is finished – which may be quite a while – I thought I could publish such stuff as I discover on this website.

 The name was changed to Mornington Grove in 1939.
-The photograph in the header above shows the two street names, Mornington Road and Morningtion Grove, and was taken by ‘Diamond Geezer’ in his collection of Street Signs Along Bow Road, Summer 2006 (also published on his blog).
+The photograph in the header above shows the two street names, Mornington Road and Mornington Grove, and was taken by ‘Diamond Geezer’ in his collection of Street Signs Along Bow Road, Summer 2006 (also published on his blog).
 But in recent years the historic name has been expunged altogether – this photo was taken in July 2017:

 The land between Mile End and Bow was, in the 18th and early 19th century, primarily arable and market gardening land, but that upon which Mornington Grove is built was part of Mile End Nursery, famous for importing and cultivating exotic plants.
 A 3¾ acre portion of the nursery’s land was bought by The Religious Society of Friends, Quakers, (their Ratcliff Monthly Meeting) in September 1812.
-The main street-changing events in the history of Mornington Grove are its laying-out, the later first appearance as Mornington Road and the building of the 20 “unusually grand” houses on the west side, 1854-c.1861; the development of the east side, including a large Presbyterian church on the corner with Bow Road and the building of three joined terraces, 28 additional houses, that were completed by 1889.
+The main events in the history of Mornington Grove are its laying-out, the later first appearance as Mornington Road and the building of the 20 “unusually grand” houses on the west side, 1854-c.1861; the development of the east side, including a large Presbyterian church on the corner with Bow Road and the building of three joined terraces, 28 additional houses, that were completed by 1889.
 The owners of the land, the Quakers, stipulated that at least five sevenths of the income from the estate must go to the support of the Poor.
-In 1897-1902 over a third of the houses in the street were destroyed following their compulsory purchase for the building of the Whitechapel and Bow Railway (to become The District Line); the name was changed to Mornington Grove in 1939 and then further destruction was wrought by bombs in the Blitz, 1940 during World War II.
+In 1897-1902 over a third of the houses in the street were demolished following their compulsory purchase for the building of the Whitechapel and Bow Railway (to become The District Line); the name was changed to Mornington Grove in 1939 and then further destruction was wrought by bombs in the Blitz, 1940 during World War II.
 In the early 20th century the wealthy middle class tenants were replaced by the less wealthy, and the big houses now subject to multiple occupancy.
 The Quaker owners of the street sold nearly all of it to Springboard Housing Association in 1980 and it became ‘social housing’.
 In 1990 the site that had been that of the Presbyterian church was taken over by the building of Thames County Court and Probation Service.
 Springboard HA was subsumed into Genesis Housing Association, and in 2009 Genesis HA began to sell the flats that became empty into private ownership.
+In 2018 Genesis HA merged with Notting Hill Housing to become Notting Hill Genesis.

 Increasingly detailed history